DataBiosphere/job-manager/README.md

     -o servers/cromwell \
     -DsupportPython2=true,packageName=jobs
   ```
-1. Update the UI implementation to resolve any broken dependencies on old API definitions or implement additional functionality to match the new specs.
+1. Update the server implementations to resolve any broken dependencies on old API definitions or implement additional functionality to match the new specs.

 ## Job Manager UI Server
 For UI server documentation, see [ui](ui/).